 Security Council’s November Programme of Work

-South Sudan and Libya are also on the agenda later this month.
-ICC Chief Prosecutor Fatou Bensouda will deliver her semi-annual briefing on recent developments concerning cases in Libya.
-The Council is also expected to adopt a resolution renewing the mandate of UNMISS.
+ICC Prosecutor Fatou Bensouda will deliver her semi-annual briefing to the Council on recent developments concerning cases in Libya.

 Regarding Middle East issues, Syria continues to be a major focus of the Council’s attention, with the regular monthly briefings on the political, humanitarian and chemical weapons tracks.
 Special Envoy of the Secretary-General for Syria Staffan de Mistura will brief members in consultations on political developments.
 Under-Secretary-General for Humanitarian Affairs Stephen O’Brien’s briefing in the open chamber on the humanitarian situation will be followed by consultations.
 The briefing on the use of chemical weapons in Syria is expected late in the month by the UN Office of Disarmament Affairs.

 The monthly briefing on the Middle East (Israel/Palestine) will be provided by Nikolai Mladenov, the UN Special Coordinator for the Middle East Peace Process, via video-teleconference, and by Under-Secretary-General O’Brien.
 It will be followed by consultations.

 Tomorrow, Council members will be briefed on the Mosul offensive by O’Brien and Assistant Secretary for Human Rights Andrew Gilmour.
 There will be a briefing, followed by consultations, on the work of UN Assistance Mission for Iraq (UNAMI).
 Special Representative Ján Kubiš will brief on UNAMI, and will most likely provide an update on the campaign to retake Mosul from the Islamic State of Iraq and the Levant (ISIL).